How To Detect A Water Main Leak

 Listen To The Water

 When your water main is leaky, you may be able to hear it from inside your home.
 The closed system of your pipes muffles the sound, but that doesn’t mean it can’t be heard.
 The sounds of a leak travel down your pipe wall for hundreds of feet in every direction.
 This is because metal pipes, particularly iron mains between 6 inches and 12 inches and copper services, transmit the sounds of a leak much farther than asbestos-cement or PVC pipe.
 It also depends on the material of your pipe and the location it is buried in.
 Leaks in fresh-buried pipes will be easier to detect than leaks in old, deteriorating pipes.
 Listening to the water is one of the most important things you can do if you suspect a leak in your water main.
-It will not only alert you to the fact that there is a problem, but it will help you determine where and how big a leak is.
+It will not only alert you to the fact that there is a problem, but it will help you determine where and how big a leak is before you call a plumbing contractor.

 Look For Signs Of Damage